retorquere/zotero-storage-scanner/README.md

 please include the version that you are on.
 By the time I get to your issue, the latest version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
 Apologies for the inconvenience, but such are the breaks.

+---

+## A little background on what this does

+There is no UI, this plugin scans your library after being launched from `preferences->storage scanner` in the background but does a far better job than the built in scanner.
+For example the built in Zotero duplicate scanner marks things like supplementary material PDFs (which are becoming more and more common as we move towrawrd reproducable reseach) as duplicates, even if the filenames, tags, and sizes are very different.
+But `zotero-storage-scanner` does not tag theses as in the `#duplicates` folder, instead it finds "true" duplicates; basically de-duping your PDFs and library database. `#broken` covers a lot more ground including but not limited to things like broken links to files, missing PDFs, or issues created by your filesystem etc.

+If you run `zotero-storage-scanner` you will see a zotero process (name dependand on OS) kick off in your proccess manager (top, activity monitor, Task Manager), however as it works through your library it live updates two smart-folders `#duplicates` and `#broken` as it goes.
+If those two folders are empty after some time (variable depending on size of library) then you are golden, if there are entries tagged in either then your likely have duplicate articles or a file/DB has issues been identified with the most likely cause being a "missing" `PDF` sometimes caused by incomplete syncing.